Simplify extensions and integrations using SAP BTP, Kyma Runtime and SAP Integration Suite

 To successfully perform this integration, you start with the prepackaged integration packs delivered by SAP on SAP API Business Hub and then add to your custom extension in the predefined Pre-Exit and Post-Exit Custom Extension hooks available in individual integration content.

-Use SAP Cloud Platform, Kyma Runtime (SKR) when solving business logic extension problems that involve
+Use SAP BTP, Kyma Runtime (SKR) when solving business logic extension problems that involve

 - Customer/region/industry-specific business logic

-Use SAP Cloud Platform Integration Suite (CPIS) when solving integration problems that involve
+Use SAP Integration Suite when solving integration problems that involve

 - Mapping data structures from sender to receiver